 Welcome to the U!

 Congratulations once again on being admitted to the University of Utah!
-To confirm your intent to attend the U, all newly admitted and readmitted domestic undergraduate students must pay the $150 Enrollment Deposit.
-The deposit must be paid before you can register for New Student or Transfer Orientation or enroll in classes.
-When you register for classes, this deposit will be applied towards your first semester's tuition.
-However, if you pay and then choose not to register for classes, the $150 deposit will not be refunded.
+To confirm your intent to attend the U, all newly admitted and readmitted domestic undergraduate students must fill out a confirmation form and pay the $150 Enrollment Deposit.
+The confirmation and deposit must be completed before you can register for New Student or Transfer Orientation or enroll in classes.
+This deposit will be applied towards your first semester's tuition.
+However, if you confirm your intent to enroll and then choose to not attend, the $150 enrollment deposit will not be refunded and cannot be transferred to a different semester.

-Newly admitted domestic undergraduate students must pay the Enrollment Deposit by the deposit deadline of the term.
-Please note that the deposit must be paid before you can register for New Student Orientation or enroll in classes.
-The Enrollment Deposit can now be paid online.
+Newly admitted domestic undergraduate students must confirm their intent to enroll and pay the Enrollment Deposit by the posted deadline of the term.
+Please note that both items must be done before you can register for New Student Orientation or enroll in classes.
+The Enrollment Deposit can be paid online.

-Students who wish to commit to the University of Utah but feel the $150 enrollment deposit is a financial burden may request an extension.
-Consideration for an extension will be made for situations like, but not limited to, the following:
+Students who wish to confirm their intent to enroll to the University of Utah but feel the $150 enrollment deposit is a financial burden may request an extension.* Consideration for an extension will be made for situations like, but not limited to, the following:

 - If a student has submitted a Free Application for Federal Student Aid (FAFSA) and has an Expected Family Contribution (EFC) of $3500 or less.